What Is Investment

 • Observe, document, and keep current

-The growth of your money depends on the investment risk you can take.
+The growth of your money depends on the level of investment risk you are willing to take.
 Saving suffers from the following two risks -

 • It doesn’t provide growth